The Internet of Things (IoT) opens up endless possibilities for tech — both the good and the bad.

 Gone are the days when only desktop computers connect to a corporate network.
 Today, mobility is the norm, especially among digital enterprises.

-Mobile devices, such as smartphones and laptops, make it easier to carry out work.
+Mobile devices, such as smartphones and laptops, make it easier to carry out the work.

-For instance, web development agencies need them to test a website’s responsiveness to mobile devices.
+For instance, web development agencies need them to test a website’s responsiveness to mobile.
 Plus, these agencies may be implementing BYOD — which further puts cybersecurity at risk.

 The challenge falls to IT managers: How do you manage these devices with minimal security risk?

 The solution is a good mobile device management (MDM) program.
-For a programme to succeed, you’ll need reliable MDM software.
+For a program to succeed, you’ll need reliable MDM software.
 This should benefit your business in many ways:

-There are several recommended MDM software products on the market, such as Cisco Meraki, Jamf, and IBM MaaS360.
+There are several recommended MDM software in the market, such as Cisco Meraki, Jamf, and IBM MaaS360.

 Many corporate leaders are aware of the importance of cybersecurity.
 But not all of them are actually practising it in their businesses.

 Truth is, good cyber hygiene is not just one department’s concern but the entire organisation’s.

 All of your employees need to know the security threats they’re likely to face in the future.
 This includes how they work, how to identify them, and how to carry out the next steps upon getting them.